 The war between the Northern Coalition (NC) and the Drone Russian Federation (DRF) was an instrumental conflict in EVE Online’s history, especially when seen through the scope of its time period.
 Fleet engagements with record numbers of participants and supercapital deaths took place.
 It was an escalation of force never witnessed before in the game.
 Today, the NC vs DRF war is often alluded to as a rare moment in history in which two opponents spared no expense in using weapons of mass destruction in order to win.
 It was about more than wealth and territory.
 It was a global event, involving coalitions over 100,000 players across all timezones for nearly a year.

 The Rise of Espionage (Pre-Phoebe Age)

 The year 2010 was near the end of a golden age for space-holding alliances in 0.0 territory.
 The ability to travel back and forth through several regions at high speed was a fact of life.
+Jump fatigue was not yet introduced in a future expansion.
 Out of game third-party tools like EFT and killboards made coordinating fleet doctrines easier on a mass-scale.
 Large jump-bridge networks were carefully built to support coalitions numbering over 50,000 players.
 Tools like Teamspeak and Mumble helped multiple fleets of pilots synchronize their weapons in battle, to act as an extension of the fleet commander himself.

 Outside the game, a propaganda war raged forever on the public forums.